docarray/docarray/README.md

 )
 ```

 Here we create a new DocumentArray with real matches by simply replacing the filename, e.g. `left/00001.jpg` to `right/00001.jpg`.
-That's all we need for evaluation.
+That's all we need: if the predicted match has the identical `uri` as the groundtruth match, then it is correct.

 Now let's check recall rate from 1 to 5: